abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter14.md

 quite that easy, but certainly, attention to conducive conditions and the earnestness of inquiry are really important.

-2\.
-Which suttas describe path and fruit?
+Q: Which suttas describe path and fruit?

-There are two different modalities.
+A: There are two different modalities.
 One is the path as I described it the other night.
 There is also another kind of modality, a seven-factor description of path and realization.
-That is in *Majjhima Nikāya* 70, the *Kītāgiri Sutta*.
+That is in *Majjhima Nikāya* 70, the *Kīṭāgiri Sutta*.
 Path and fruit are fairly ubiquitous, but I don’t have a good reference off the top of my head.

-3\.
-I am hoping to go to the Udon Thani and Khon Kaen areas of Thailand.
+Q: I am hoping to go to the Udon Thani and Khon Kaen areas of Thailand.
 Are there temples and teachers that you would recommend for lay practice?
 I am also curious to know the name and location of the teacher you mentioned today who has students who focus on themselves as mettā objects for so long.
 That seems appropriate for my case.

-That is Ajahn Maha Chatchai in Wat Pleng in Nonthaburi.
+A: That is Ajahn Maha Chatchai in Wat Pleng in Nonthaburi.
 He lives on the outskirts of Bangkok.

 Udon Thani has lots of forest monasteries with good teachers.
 There are